-The Risk Profile score is our independent opinion of how volatile an investment solution is likely to behave in most market conditions.
-It is not an indicator of future success, but a relative view of potential risk.
-Therefore, the FRP service must always be used within a regulated advice process.
+The risk profile score is our independent opinion of how volatile an investment solution is likely to behave in most market conditions.
+It is not an indicator of future success but a relative view of potential risk and therefore the FRP service must always be used within a regulated advice process.

-6.2 Data Collection
+5.2 Data Collection

-For each fund analysed, the Asset and Risk Modelling Team request detailed performance and asset allocation history dating back at least three years.
+For each fund analysed, the Asset and Risk Modelling Team requests detailed performance, underlying holdings and asset allocation history dating back at least three years.
 In the case of fund-of-funds solutions, the underlying fund holdings are also requested and analysed.

-It is possible to Risk Profile a recently launched product.
-However, more focus is placed on understanding its internal risk controls and investment process.
-Any simulated past performance data supplied by the asset manager is scrutinised for consistency before use within analysis.
+It is possible to risk profile a recently launched product, however more focus is placed on understanding its internal risk controls and investment process.
+Any simulated past performance data supplied by the asset manager is scrutinised for consistency before use within the analysis.

-As part of the collection process, there may be instances where the asset manager uses asset classes outside the standard Dynamic Planner model.
-Therefore, more detailed analysis is required to determine the appropriate level of risk, involving mapping assumptions to the most appropriate Dynamic Planner asset classes.
+As a part of the collection process, there may be instances where the asset manager uses assets classes outside the standard Dynamic Planner model.
+Therefore, more detailed analysis is required to determine the appropriate level of risk, involving mapping assumptions to the wider range of asset classes modelled by Dynamic Planner.
 This usually is a collaborative process between the asset manager and Dynamic Planner and such assumptions are reviewed quarterly.

-6.3 Quantitative assessment
+5.3 Quantitative Assessment